wakeuphate/err_mf/README.md

 ### Group Deploy

 Using a function from err_configs, you can allow group leaders to instantly deploy their group using the map.
 This can be limited to placed markers, or allowed anywhere.
-Add the following code to `initPlayerLocal.sqf` and modify the parameters in order to do so:
+Add the following code to `initServer.sqf` and modify the parameters in order to do so:

 ```
   [